 This study was what prompted California LightWorks to be the first and only LED grow-light company to integrate mercury-vapor UVB lamps in their SolarStorm LED grow-light line with great success.
 Do not let competitors fool you with claims of “UV” in their products supplied by LEDs.
 UV LED’s are EXTREMELY expensive and inefficient, and completely impractical for use in grow-lights.
 The UV our competitors refer to is UVA, NOT UVB, and it is provided in ANY LED fixture that uses the Deep Blue LEDs because the very low end of the Deep Blue spectrum band overlaps slightly into the very top of what is considered the UVA range.
 This has allowed them to rather disingenuously claim their fixtures supply “UV”.
 But understand, it is only UVA, and only in miniscule amounts that will have absolutely NO measurable effect on THC levels.
 Mercury vapor is the only legitimate system for UVB supplementation available today, and it is only found in the California LightWorks product line.

-For all these reasons, the potential benefits from Photomorphogenesis may be greater in Cannabis than virtually any other cash crop, and as more data is coming in on this fascinating topic all the time, it is clear there are far more benefits to flowering with LEDs than just energy savings.
+For all these reasons, the potential benefits from Photomorphogenesis may be greater in certain plants than virtually any other cash crop, and as more data is coming in on this fascinating topic all the time, it is clear there are far more benefits to flowering with LEDs than just energy savings.

 UVB Light and THC Potency

-Back in the early years of the medical cannabis industry, some savvy individual made the connection that the strongest marijuana historically has come from the lowest equatorial latitudes and the highest altitudes.
+Back in the early years of the medical plants industry, some savvy individual made the connection that the strongest marijuana historically has come from the lowest equatorial latitudes and the highest altitudes.
 It was speculated that possibly it was the higher levels of UVB found in the tropics or at high elevations that might influence THC production.
 One popular theory reasoned that the THC effectively served as a sunscreen to protect the sensitive seeds from UVB damage, much like melanin protects human skin.
 Growers have realized an increase of up to 30% THC percentage by using supplemental UVB light but the actual mechanism was not well understood.

 Finally, researchers appear to have identified the actual pathway of exactly how UVB affects THC production.
 While the analysis is somewhat technical, we’ll do our best to outline the results below.
 Ready?